-We've never been overly impressed with Apple's HDR, and it pales in comparison to vividHDR.
+Although Apple's HDR mode in the Camera app works perfectly well, it pales in comparison to vividHDR.
 The basic concept is the same: stunning, vibrant photos, capturing amazing details in both highlight and shadow.
 But vividHDR's combination of speed, presets and 'before and after' comparisons results in better photos - and that's what really matters.

 With its huge range of amps and effects, ToneStack is an excellent choice for guitarists wanting to make some noise by connecting their instrument to their iPhone.
 An ABY unit enables you to split the signal, for hugely complex set-ups.
 And if that's not enough, a slew of IAP provides yet more amps, stomp boxes and features, including an eight-track recorder.

 Although we're happy making music on an iPad, the iPhone tends to be better suited to much more focussed composition, as evidenced by loop-maker Figure elsewhere in this selection of apps.
 Bloom may seem rather more noodly, on account of it being an app for fashioning generative audio, but it's still stripped right back, making it perfect for the smaller screen.